ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IScriptingParameter.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.name`
+              - Gets or sets the parameter name.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.param_value`
+              - Gets or sets the parameter value.
+Set in Object Model unit preference for selected dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.unit`
+              - Gets or sets the parameter's unit that is used to represent ParamValue during the scripting tool script execution.
+ParamValue is set in Object Model unit preference for selected dimension and not this unit.
+As with other units configurable in the desktop environment for STK, this unit is separate (and may differ) from the Object Model unit preference.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.type`
+              - Gets or sets the parameter's type.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.inherit_value`
+              - If true, parameter value will be inherited from previous profile's value.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.user_comment`
+              - Gets or sets the parameter's comment.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.dimension`
+              - Gets or sets the parameter's dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.enumeration_choices`
+              - Get the collection of enumerations to use when parameter type is eVAScriptingParameterTypeEnumeration.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.use_min_value`
+              - If true, a minimum value will be enforced for the parameter value.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.min_value`
+              - Gets or sets the minimum value permitted for the parameter value.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.use_max_value`
+              - If true, a maximum value will be enforced for the parameter value.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.IScriptingParameter.max_value`
+              - Gets or sets the maximum value permitted for the parameter value.

 Import detail